 Let’s face it.
-A dentist appointment is about as much fun as a full day of Microsoft Excel training – and most of us are at least a little nervous about going to the dentist.
+A dentist appointment is about as much fun as eating a vegan Pop Tart – and most of us are at least a little nervous about going to the dentist.

 Sitting in that big chair under a bright light, waiting nervously as the dentist pokes and prods your teeth and gums.
 And let’s not even talk about the dentist’s tools.
 The mirror, the dental probe, the scaler.
 I can practically taste the surgical steel in my mouth right now!